 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

 - 1. Open the file can.ex2, load all variables, Apply (see Exercise 2.19). - 2.
 Press the type button to orient the camera to the mesh. - 3.
-Press the play button \triangleright in the toolbars.
+Press the play button $\triangleright$ in the toolbars.